Royals vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bobby Witt Jr. and the Kansas City Royals take the field on Monday at Busch Stadium against Adam Wainwright, who is projected to start for the St. Louis Cardinals.
-First pitch is set for 2:15 PM ET for the first game of a two-game series.
+Salvador Perez and the Kansas City Royals take the field on Tuesday at Busch Stadium against Miles Mikolas, who is starting for the St. Louis Cardinals.
+First pitch is at 7:45 PM ET for the final game of a two-game series.

-The Cardinals are the favorite in this one, at -200, while the underdog Royals have +165 odds to upset.
-The total is 10 runs for this contest.
+The Cardinals have been listed as -190 moneyline favorites for this matchup against the Royals (+155).
+The over/under is 9 runs for the contest (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.